sandhunter66/loopify/loopify-integration/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrate your WooCommerce store with Loopify's loyalty and rewards system.
+Integrate your WooCommerce store with Loopiify's loyalty and rewards system.

 == Description ==

-Loopify Integration connects your WooCommerce store to Loopify's powerful loyalty and rewards platform.
+Loopiify Integration connects your WooCommerce store to Loopiify's powerful loyalty and rewards platform.
 Automatically sync customer data, orders, and manage your loyalty programs directly from your WordPress dashboard.

 Features: